1934 16¢ Great Seal

-The stamp was designed by President Franklin D. Roosevelt, who was an avid collector.
+President Franklin D. Roosevelt, who was an avid collector, designed the stamp.
 Its first day of sale was August 30th, at the convention of the American Air Mail Society in Chicago.
 Two years later, the stamp was reprinted using two colors – carmine and blue.

 Airmail special delivery stamps were only in use for a brief time.
 After 1936 the fees for special delivery service on airmail was to be paid by additional regular special delivery stamps.

 U.S. #CE1 was part of the “Farley’s Follies” debacle of the 1930s.
 Starting in 1933, Postmaster General James Farley had sheets of newly produced stamps removed before they were gummed and perforated.
 He gave them to President Roosevelt and other high-ranking officials.
 Collectors protested – these were specifically made rarities that were not available to the public!
 On February 5, 1935, the problem was solved.
 All the stamps issued since March 4, 1933, were re-issued in imperforate, ungummed condition in such quantities as the public required.